-\item Denoting the ball of radius $\delta$ centered at $m_\oplus(x,t)$ by $\mathcal{B}_\delta(m_\oplus(x,t)) \subset \Omega$ and its covering number using balls of size $\epsilon$ as $N(\epsilon, \mathcal{B}_\delta(m_\oplus(x,t)),d)$,\\ $\int_{0}^{1} \sqrt{1+ \log N(\epsilon, \mathcal{B}_\delta(m_\oplus(x,t)),d)} d\epsilon = O(1)$ as $\delta \rightarrow 0.$ {\value{enumi}} \end{enumerate} Assumptions (A\ref{A1})-(A\ref{A2}) are necessary to show that the intermediate objective function $\tilde{L}_\oplus$ is a smoothed version of the true objective function $M_\oplus$.
+{\value{enumi}} \end{enumerate} Assumptions \ref{A1}-\ref{A2} are necessary to show that the intermediate objective function $\tilde{L}_\oplus$ is a smoothed version of the true objective function $M_\oplus$.
 These are assumptions akin to the ones made in \cite{pete:mull:19} and are common in the nonparametric regression literature.
-Assumption (A\ref{A3}) is regarding the existence and uniqueness of the Fr\'echet means.
-The existence of the Fr\'echet means depends also on the nature of the space, as well as the metric considered.
-For example, in a Euclidean space the Fr\'echet means coincide with the usual means for random vectors with finite second moments.
+Assumption \ref{A3} is regarding the existence and uniqueness of the Fr\'echet means.
+The existence of the Fr\'echet means depends on the nature of the space, as well as the metric considered.
+For example, in case of Euclidean responses the Fr\'echet means coincide with the usual means for random vectors with finite second moments.
 In case of Riemannian manifolds the existence, uniqueness, and the convexity of the center of mass is guaranteed \citep{afsa:11,penn:18}.
-In a space with a negative or $0$ curvature, or in a Hadamard space the existence and uniqueness of the Fr\'echet means are also shown \citep{bhat:03,bhat:05,patr:15,stur:03,kloe:10}.
+In a space with a negative or zero curvature, or in a Hadamard space unique Fr\'echet means are also shown to exist \citep{bhat:03,bhat:05,patr:15,stur:03,kloe:10}.

-For each such space and a suitable metric, the computation to find the Fr\'echet means could be different, giving the methods more flexibility.
-In many cases, the key idea to find the weighted Fréchet means reduces to solving a constrained quasi-quadratic optimization problems and projecting back into the solution space.
-For a wide class of objects such as distributions, positive semi-definite matrices, networks, and Riemannian manifolds among others, the existence of the unique solution can be found analytically (see Propositions $1$ and $2$ in the Appendix of \cite{pete:mull:19}), and is not computationally difficult to obtain.
+Corresponding to each space equipped with a suitable metric, the computational challenge to find the Fr\'echet means could be different.
+In many cases, the key idea to compute the weighted Fr\'echet means reduces to solving a constrained quasi-quadratic optimization problem and projecting back into the solution space.
+For a wide class of objects such as distributions, positive semi-definite matrices, networks, and Riemannian manifolds among others, the unique solution can be found analytically (see Propositions $1$ and $2$ in the Appendix of \cite{pete:mull:19}), and is not computationally difficult to obtain.